 He is to ‘beat the bounds’ by walking Ribble Valley’s 85-mile boundary during his mayoral year.

-He is undertaking the trek in 20 sections ranging from four to six miles on selected Wednesdays throughout the coming months and is inviting residents to join him.
+He is undertaking the trek in 20 sections ranging from four to six miles on selected Wednesdays and is inviting residents to join him.